gicolek/WP-Base-Theme/README.md

 	),
 ```

-Base Theme would include the shortcodes.php file from the includes directory.
+Base Theme would include the shortcodes.php file from the **includes** directory.

+## Shortcodes

+For sake of popularity of shortcodes I've added sample shortcodes.php
+file to the /includes directory, which gets loaded by default.

+See its contents to find the working examples.

-Full, sample config file can be found within the base-config directory.
+*__Full, sample config file can be found within the base-config directory.__*

-# License

-The WordPress Plugin Boilerplate is licensed under the GPL v2 or later.

-> This program is free software; you can redistribute it and/or modify
-it under the terms of the GNU General Public License, version 2, as
-published by the Free Software Foundation.

-> This program is distributed in the hope that it will be useful,
-but WITHOUT ANY WARRANTY; without even the implied warranty of
-MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the
-GNU General Public License for more details.

-> You should have received a copy of the GNU General Public License
-along with this program; if not, write to the Free Software
-Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA  02110-1301  USA

 # Todos List / Enhancements

-* Add callback functions to the Theme Settings class, allowing custom callback functions
+* Add more features:

+* Extend Settings class with more default functions
-* Extend WP_Widget class with to facilitate creation of Widgets
+* Extend WP_Widget class to provide functionality similar to the Settings class
-* Add some generic screenshot
-* Add support for more features
+* Test, debug etc.